GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2021-12-12-gnverifier-0.6.2.md

 - Is a name a homonym?
 - What is a taxon that the name points to, and where is it placed in various classifications?

+Biannual [GNverifier] database update is done for 14 datasets, new datasets are pending to be added.

 The [v0.6.2] version of [GNverifier] is out.
 It brings new features and some changes in API, input and output format.
 The main change is an ability to